laurelmclean/series-of-unfortunate-api-calls/README.md

 Additionally, the API offers a vast collection of quotes from the books, capturing the clever wordplay, dark humor, and philosophical musings that make the series so distinctive.
 Developers can access quotes by specific characters, providing ample material to add a touch of the series' charm to their applications or creative endeavors.

-The "Series of Unfortunate API Calls" provides a seamless and intuitive interface, offering various endpoints to retrieve character profiles, search for specific quotes, or discover quotes based on different criteria.
+The "Series of Unfortunate API Calls" provides a seamless and intuitive interface, offering various endpoints to retrieve character profiles, search for specific quotes, or discover quotes based on character.
 The API documentation provides clear guidelines on how to make API calls, including necessary parameters and response formats, enabling developers to easily integrate the characters and quotes into their projects.

 Whether you're building a fan site, developing a game, or simply seeking to engage with the Series of Unfortunate Events universe, the "Series of Unfortunate API Calls" serves as the ideal resource to bring the characters and quotes to life in your application, allowing users to immerse themselves in the captivating world of unfortunate events.